wp-plugins/simple-revisions-delete/readme.txt

 **Please ask for help or report bugs if anything goes wrong.
 It is the best way to make the community benefit!**

+= Known Issue =
+If you are using W3 Total Cache plugin or other caching plugins which use Object Caching, you may not see any notification after a bulk action.
+To prevent this, turn off the **Object caching** service or juste refer to the page URL to see how much revisions have been deleted (rev_purged=XX).

 == Installation ==